lorikibr/employee-voting-system/README.md

 ### 4. Access the Application

 1. Place the project files into the **htdocs** directory in your XAMPP installation (`C:\xampp\htdocs\`).
-2. Open your browser and navigate to `http://localhost/employee-voting-system/`.
+2. Open your browser and navigate to `http://localhost/voting_system/public/index.php`.
 3. You should see the homepage where you can log in or register as an employee.
 4. Once logged in, employees can vote for their peers in various categories and view the results.

-Here’s the project structure in the format you requested:

 ## Project Structure